 The tour guide will take you on a journey through the fascinating city of Milan.
 You will visit the Sforza castle and move onto the medieval heart of the town, Mercanti Square.
 Next, you will observe the Gothic influence of the renowned Duomo Cathedral.
 Several famous artworks are present within the cathedral.
 The Saint Bartholomew Flayed statue is an incredible work of art that captures the eyes of every visitor in the cathedral.
 Next on the itinerary is a visit to the Santa Maria presso San Satiro.
 The optical illusion of the Santa Maria presso San Satiro church will deceive you in the beginning, and the revelation will take your breath away.

-You will then see a notorious sculpture “The Finger” by Maurizio Cattelan, that is both provocative, yet crafted beautifully.
+You will then see a notorious sculpture, The Finger by Maurizio Cattelan, that is both provocative, yet crafted beautifully.
 Next up is a walk along the streets of the fashion capital.
 A stroll along the Montenapoleone Street and Via Della Spiga will give you a look into the posh and swanky fashion industry of Milan.
-Next up is a walk across the Galleria Vittorio Emanuele II and its incredible glass roof is a thing of wonder.
-The glass canopy, combined with the mosaic flooring makes this gallery a must-see for anyone visiting Milan.
+Next up is a walk across the Galleria Vittorio Emanuele II, whose incredible glass roof is a thing of wonder.
+The glass canopy combined with the mosaic flooring makes this gallery a must-see for anyone visiting Milan.
 The massive entrance arch is a stellar sight.

 Finally, you will visit the world-famous Santa Maria Delle Grazie Church.
 The Gothic and Renaissance influences can be seen throughout the church.
-The centerpiece is the Da Vinci masterpiece, The Last Supper.
-The genius of Da Vinci is something that must be witnessed in person to understand, and the Last Supper serves as the perfect example.
+The centerpiece is the da Vinci masterpiece, The Last Supper.
+The genius of da Vinci is something that must be witnessed in person to understand, and the Last Supper serves as the perfect example.

 Know Before You Go

-Strict Cancellation Policy
+Moderate Cancellation Policy